 When Gen Zers want to know something, they’ll instinctively look it up rather than ask for assistance.
 Yes, they want and need to be coached — but not in the same way as other workers.
 After all, they can figure out how to complete a task by watching a YouTube video in less time than it takes to have sit-down chat with their supervisor.
 And that’s only their most obvious superpower.

 The simplest way for your company to gain favor among Gen Z purchasers is to hire Gen Z employees.
 Having Gen Zers present in the office is like having inside information about how their demographic buys, sells, and trades.
 Additionally, these workers’ tech chops often mean they’re naturally more up-to-date with the latest applications and communication tools compared to older generations.
-That’s a magical combination of benefits and a great reason to spend time figuring out how to get Gen Z workers on your roster.
+That’s a magical combination of benefits and a great reason to figure out how to get Gen Z workers.

 Reaping the Financial Reward of Connected Employees